 Kia benefits from relatively low insurance groups, giving its cars some extra appeal for younger drivers.
 The Stonic is rated in groups nine to 11 depending on exact specification, while the Renault Captur occupies groups 11-16 and the Stonic compares favourably with the Peugeot 2008 in groups 13-23.

 Kia is one of the best manufacturers in the business when it comes to the warranty offered with its new cars.
 The Stonic is covered for seven years/100,000 miles, offering buyers great peace of mind.

 Kia servicing costs are reasonable.
 Petrol Stonics need a service every 10,000 miles or 12 months, with diesels needing attention every 20,000 miles or 12 months.

 Kia offers a ‘Care-3’ service pack that costs £300 and covers you for the first three services.
-For an extra £30, you can get the car’s first MOT included, and for £600 you can cover the cost of the car’s first five services.
+For an extra £30, you can get the car’s first MOT included, and for around £600 you can cover the cost of the car’s first five services.